fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 Clicking happens with the method [click](https://testing-library.com/docs/user-event/convenience/#click) of the userEvent-library.

-The expectation of the test verifies that the <i>mock function</i> has been called exactly once.
+The expectation of the test uses [toHaveLength](https://vitest.dev/api/expect.html#tohavelength) to verify that the <i>mock function</i> has been called exactly once:

 ```js
 expect(mockHandler.mock.calls).toHaveLength(1)
 ```

+The calls of the mock function are saved to the array [mock.calls](https://vitest.dev/api/mock#mock-calls) within the mock function object.

 [Mock objects and functions](https://en.wikipedia.org/wiki/Mock_object) are commonly used [stub](https://en.wikipedia.org/wiki/Method_stub) components in testing that are used for replacing dependencies of the components being tested.
 Mocks make it possible to return hardcoded responses, and to verify the number of times the mock functions are called and with what parameters.